Almogism/ms-asgmt/applications/service-a/README.md

-## Service A :Bitcoin Price Tracker & Rolling Average
+## Service A: Bitcoin Price Tracker & Rolling Average

 A lightweight Python service that monitors Bitcoin prices in real-time, calculates a rolling average over a 10-minute window, and exposes health and data endpoints.